NYF’s BOARD OF DIRECTORS

 Reach out to Olga at olga@NepalYouthFoundation.org.

 Greg Rosston (Treasurer) has been involved with NYF since its beginning.
 His father, Jack, was one of the original board members who was traveling with Olga on the infamous trek when she broke her leg.
 Greg and his wife traveled to Nepal in 1991 to trek and to visit Olga and the kids she was helping.
 Greg is the Gordon Cain Senior Fellow at the Stanford Institute for Economic Policy Research and Director of the Public Policy program at Stanford University.
 As Deputy Chief Economist at the Federal Communications Commission, Greg worked on the implementation of the Telecommunications Act of 1996 and helped design and implement the first ever spectrum auctions in the United States.
 He also serves as an advisory board member for Sustainable Conservation and Chair of the board of the Stanford Federal Credit Union.

 Christopher T. Heffelfinger (Secretary) formally joined NYF’s board of directors in September 2014 but he is no stranger to the organization.
 His father, Tot Heffelfinger, served as one of the founding members of NYF’s board in 1990.
 Chris is an attorney in the San Francisco office of Berman Tabacco, now serving as “of counsel” and continuing to specialize in securities and antitrust litigation.
 Chris has also served as a board member for Legal Aid at Work in San Francisco and as a board member and Chair of the Development Committee, and as a board member for the Mountain Play Association where he served as Chair in his final year.
 Chris lives with his wife Amanda in San Rafael while maintaining a home office in Sausalito.
 He has a son James who upon completing commissioned service in the U.S. Navy is set to complete his MBA at business school, and a step-daughter Alexandra who is pursuing an acting career.
-Chris enjoys hiking, playing the piano, skiing and the company of good friends and family.
+Chris enjoys hiking, playing the piano, and the company of good friends & family.